lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 to specify where the new assignments are located e.g. `fcol = svm`.

-Additionally, when calling `plot2D` we can use the `cex` argument to change the size of each point on the plot (where one point represents one protein) to be inversely proportional to the SVM score.
+Additionally, when calling `plot2D` we can use the `cex` argument to change the size of each point on the plot to be inversely proportional to the SVM score.
 This gives an initial overview of the high scoring localisations from the SVM predictions.

 \
 `    `\